People who don’t play an instrument often believe an electric guitar or bass is basically just a board with strings on

 Every part of an instrument matters.
-Strings matter, hardware matters, the type of paint matters.
+Strings matter, the hardware matters, the type of paint matters.
 Above all, the wood matters.
 The type of wood, along with how it is treated in the factory, will determine what the instrument looks, sounds, and plays like.

 What types of woods are used for guitars?

 Not all woods are suitable for use in all parts of a guitar.
-Spruce, for example, is often used for tops in acoustic guitars, but is not an ideal material for electric instruments.
-Each of the main tonewoods has its own place, and is chosen for its particular characteristics.
+Spruce, for example, is often used for tops in acoustic guitars (“spruce top”) but is not an ideal material for electric instruments.
+Each of the main guitar tonewoods has its own place and is chosen for its particular characteristics.

-To qualify as one of the best wood for guitars, a type of wood must be strong enough to hold up structurally, but also have the tonal characteristics that a luthier is looking for for a particular project.
+To qualify as one of the best wood for guitars, a type of wood must be strong enough to hold up structurally but also have the tonal properties that a luthier is looking for for a particular project.
 As such, each project demands its own approach.

 Maple is a very hard type of wood with good tonal qualities and good sustain.
-Guitar necks are traditionally made from maple, in part because of its strength, and in part because the material can highlight and amplify the wood in the body.
-Maple is also often used as a top for the guitar body, partly because it is beautiful (think flame, or quilted maple tops), and partly because it can brighten a sound that would otherwise be murky.
+Guitar necks are traditionally made from the dense wood of maple, in part because of its strength, and in part, because the material can highlight and amplify the wood in the body.
+Maple is also often used as a top for the guitar body, partly because it is beautiful (think flame or quilted maple tops), and partly because it can give a bright sound that would otherwise be murky.